 Dr. Hoevet is a licensed clinical psychologist and is responsible for selection and supervision of the UCC graduate trainees.
 He is also an adjunct assistant professor in the SLU Psychology Department.
 He has degrees from the University of Nebraska-Lincoln, Loyola University in Maryland, and the University of Denver.
-He has worked with a wide variety of patient populations around the country, has written articles, published papers, and given professional presentations on various mental health subjects.
+He has worked with a wide variety of patient populations around the country, has written articles, published papers and given professional presentations on various mental health subjects.

 Dr. Hoevet is a strong believer in psychotherapy as a powerful mechanism to genuine and lasting change for a multitude of problems.
 His treatment philosophy and approach target the underlying causes of problems, not the symptoms produced by them.
-He aims to help the patient uncover the complex, deep, and often well-established roots of the problems.
+He aims to help the patient uncover the complex, deep and often well-established roots of the problem.
 The result is a true, lasting, internal change, rather than temporary symptom-relief or behavioral changes.

 Jay Winig, MSW, LCSW, CRADC

 Mr. Winig has provided individual and group therapy, as well as support services at the University Counseling Center since 2008.
 He received his Masters of Social Work from the University of South Florida and has been a licensed clinical social worker for 19 years.
 He is also a certified substance abuse counselor.
 Mr. Winig recently graduated from the Advanced Psychodynamic Psychotherapy program at the Saint Louis Psychoanalytic Institute and is currently enrolled in the Child and Adolescent Psychodynamic Program.
 He has also received extensive training in Dialectical Behavioral Therapy (DBT).